 A new student might want to apply primarily for shared apartments.
 More information can be found from the TOAS website.

 Pirkan opiskelija-asunnot Oy, owned by the city of Tampere, rents, builds and maintains flats in Tampere.
 The flats are intended for young people of under 30 years studying in Tampere.
 You can apply to live at POAS at www.poas.fi/en.

 You should apply as soon as you get confirmation about your study place.
 If you want a flat as quickly as possible, you should also apply for shared flats.

 Commercial agencies usually charge an amount corresponding to a month’s rent for their services.
-In addition, the renter often requires a 1-3 month deposit.
+In addition, the renter often requires a 1–3 month deposit.
 When you rent from the open market, carefully investigate everything written on the lease, so you know what you are signing up for and you can avoid unpleasant surprises.
 From the Vuokraturva website, you can check various instructions concerning the tenant’s rights, such as what information can be legally asked and collected in the process of renting a flat.
-If you are unsure of your rights as a tenant, contact TREY’s social affairs Specialist.
+If you are unsure of your rights as a tenant, contact TREY’s Specialist in Social Affairs.

 Other renters in Tampere region